tawhidul2122/Bus-Ticket-Booking-System/README.md

-_Django will be used to develop this web app_
+_Django will be used to develop this web app_ planning